 |Client||Disk size (fast sync)||Disk size (full archive)|

-There is a lot of instructions and information about Ethereum clients on the internet, here are few that might be helpful.
+There is a lot of information about Ethereum clients on the internet.
+Here are few resources that might be helpful.

 - Ethereum 101 - Part 2 - Understanding Nodes – Wil Barnes, 13 February 2019

 - Running Ethereum Full Nodes: A Guide for the Barely Motivated – Justin Leroux, 7 November 2019